 As we passed downtown Chicago, there was no traffic at all.
 This is probably the closest the Mish will ever come to the Sears Tower (Whatcha talkin’ ’bout, Willis?).

-We crossed into Indiana shortly before midnight.
+We crossed into Indiana shortly before midnight and with no fines (no need in using Florida Ticket Firm, thanks God).
 We will spend the night at the Walmart in Portage, Indiana and check into a campground tomorrow.

 over and out,